HL7/bulk-data/spec/export/index.md

 ---
 ### Bulk Data Delete Request

 After a bulk data request has been started, a client MAY send a delete request to the URL provided in the ```Content-Location``` header to cancel the request.
+If the request has been completed, a server MAY use DELETE as a signal that a client is done retrieving files and that it is safe for the sever to remove those from storage.

 #### Endpoint